bigb8/AquaOxyLog/README.md

  3. Create a settings file: Find the index.html file in /settinggui file out and press download.
 Place the "downloaded" file in the /lib folder, replace the existing one.

- 4. Run Logger.bat
+ <del>4.
+Run Logger.bat<del>

- 5. Check file at Location Datafile [and see graphs at ]
+ 5. Check file at Location Datafile.
+See live data using the data.html in /lib/liveplot/

  6. End logging by closing the CMD window.